 - Poor customer service.

-- Failing to fulfil contracts on time or meet expectations for quality.
+- Failing to fulfill contracts on time or meet expectations for quality.

 - An outside attack, such as a data breach caused by hackers.